The Family of Man: Tributes, sequels and critical revisions

+In the years since The Family of Man, several projects, exhibitions and publications were directly inspired by Steichen's.
+Westerbeck argues that although Steichen did not originate its 'mythic appeal', anthropology as a major genre of photography, and its subject, the whole human race as a united 'world family', became a public expectation and was a precursor to Marshall McLuhan's 'global village'.

-In the years since The Family of Man, several exhibitions stemmed from projects directly inspired by Steichen's work and others were presented in opposition to it.
-Still others were alternative projects offering new thoughts on the themes and motifs presented in 1955.
+Other publications presented oppositional viewpoints, while still others were alternative projects offering new thoughts on the themes and motifs presented in 1955.
 These serve to represent artists', photographers' and curators' responses to the exhibition beside those of the cultural critics, and to track the evolution of reactions as societies and their self-images change.